kryptokrona/kryptokrona-docs/docs/developer/Running-Kryptokronad-on-Pi.md

 and check that it's working ok with

-`./kryptokronad --version`
+`./kryptokrona --version`

 >Note: you'll notice we're wgetting this link from discord's servers.
 With the ARM builds being fixed so recently, none of the official releases have been updated yet.
 Once a new official released is pushed this link will be updated.

 ## Mount your SSD

-kryptokronad needs alot of space on a fast drive for the database.
+kryptokrona needs alot of space on a fast drive for the database.
 So plug in your SSD to one of the USB ports on the pi and we'll create a mount point for it.

 First, run this command to view your available disks.